canaxess/react-aria-live/README.md

 ```

 ## How it works
-If the CSS framework is `Bootstrap`, three boxes use the alert colours from Bootstrap CSS.
-If the CSS framework is `Foundation` no colouring is applied.
+If the CSS framework is `Bootstrap` or `Foundation`, three boxes use the alert colours from the respective CSS libraries.
 Conditional rendering is applied to reference the CSS in the returned JSON, with a timestamp added to prevent caching.
 JS framework values are for reference and provide no functionality.

 ```javascript
 if (cssframework === "BOOTSTRAP") {